 - Storage: You can freeze the buns once they have cooled.
 To reheat, just pop it back into the steam basket and repeat the steaming step.

 - pinch salt optional

 - Combine sugar, honey and water together in a pan and bring to a boil.
 Turn off the heat and mix in almond flour– the mixture will appear dry at first but keep mixing until a evenly moist dough forms.

-- Transfer the paste on to a plastic wrap and shape it into a tube.
-Let cool on the countertop before using or storing it in the fridge for future use.
+- Transfer the paste onto a plastic wrap and shape it into a tube.
+Let it cool on the countertop before using or storing it in the fridge for future use.